ant-6112/ant-6112/README.md

 <hr />

-<h5 align="left">I'm available for any consulting and contract work, you can find me on: </h5>
+<h5 align="left" color="white">I'm available for any consulting and contract work, you can find me on: </h5>

 <br/>